-Having explored the thin line between whether a woman is seen as sexual object in her previous film and installation pieces Experimental Film no.1, no.2.1, no.2.2, Lawford is extremely interested in creating further awareness of this subject matter, highlighting and uncovering its actuality by creating a moving image with cinematographic characteristics that fits the norm – as opposed to her previous explorations that differed from the norm.
+Having explored the thin line between whether a woman is seen as sexual object in her previous film and installation pieces Gaze I, II,and III, Evelin is extremely interested in creating further awareness of this subject matter, highlighting and uncovering its actuality by creating a moving image with cinematographic characteristics that fits the norm – as opposed to her previous explorations that differed from the norm.

 Her 16mm celluloid graduation film Concealment is a short conceptual film that provides a commentary on morality in the world of female advertising.
 It explores the vulnerability of a model as she moves through the constructed world she performs in, making the audience re-examine their perception of perfection.